quantumlib/Cirq/docs/ionq/calibrations.md

 ## Fetching information about the device

-To get the latest calibration, one simply queries the service for the calibration object
+To get the latest calibration, you simply queries the service for the calibration object
 ```python
 calibration = service.get_current_calibration()